Christopher Columbus Charter School

 Out of School Disciplinary Consequences

 The administration has the discretion to determine disciplinary consequences for any infraction of the Code of Conduct, including a history of multiple infractions.
-Out of school discipline is often, but not always, a last resort after other measures in behavior improvements have been implemented.
+Out of school discipline is always a last resort after other measures in behavior improvements have been implemented.

 Suspension may also be imposed upon a student who deliberately disrupts a class, is constantly disrespectful to a teacher or any adult placed in charge of him/her, disrespect for other children (constant taunting, serious fighting, racial slurs, harassment, bullying, cyber-bullying, truancy, theft, incorrigibility, leaving the school premises without permission, consistently disregarding school regulations, harming other children, and bringing cigarettes and other substances to/or on school property.
 Children who miss detention more than once will be suspended for a period of one day.
 Suspensions may be “In-School” or at home.
-The type and length of the suspension is at the discretion of the administration and according to the disciplinary infraction.
+The type and length of the suspension will be determined by the severity and frequency of the disciplinary infraction.

 Every effort will be made to discover the cause of unacceptable behavior, counsel, and encourage the child to find more acceptable responses to certain situations.
 If a child’s conduct does not improve after these recommendations, it may result in student suspensions.
 A hearing attended by the Principal and a committee of Trustee members will precede any long-term suspensions.
-(22 PA Code Chapter 12, sets forth Suspensions procedures)
+(22 PA Code Chapter 12, sets forth Suspensions procedures). **See due process requirements.

 ---In-House suspension- is a time-out for a student who continually disobeys school or classroom regulations.
 This suspension usually is combined with a phone call to the parent to communicate the situation in which the student finds him or herself.
 This type of suspension is not recorded in the official school district attendance record.